 Notices and late rent: “winging it” gets expensive

+Most self-managing owners do not struggle when rent is on time.
 They struggle when rent is late and emotions are high.

 Weather creates clustered problems

-When a major wind event hits or we get a hard freeze, issues cluster.
+When a major wind event hits or we get a hard freeze, issues cluster fast.
 Vendors get booked.
 Tenants get nervous.
-You’re trying to solve problems in a traffic jam of other problems.

-Older housing stock means more “surprises”
+Older housing stock means more surprises

-Many Amarillo rentals (especially older neighborhoods and value-add properties) can have:
+Many Amarillo rentals, especially older neighborhoods and value-add properties, can have:

 - aging supply lines